 Green vegetables, carrot, sweet potato, apple, and banana can be offered to all herbivorous and omnivorous marsupials.
-For herbivores, greens should be added in limited amounts; these marsupials should be fed a good-quality hay.
-To prevent lumpy jaw, the diet of marsupials should contain at least 200 mg vitamin E and 0.2 mg selenium/kg dry matter.
+For herbivores, greens and vegetables should be added in limited amounts; these marsupials should be fed a good-quality hay that has not too long stems.
 Currently, captive koalas can be fed successfully only on leaves of certain species of eucalyptus.
 Special pellets for koalas are being tested and may be available in the future.

 Last full review/revision May 2015 by Joeke Nijboer, PhD